Kaycee074/Kaycee074.github.io/_pages/about.md

 ## Education
 ___
-* B.Sc: Electrical and Electronic Engineering (First Class Honours)
+* B.Sc: Electrical and Electronics Engineering (First Class Honours and Valedictorian)
-* M.Sc: Computer and Systems Engineering (Distinction)
+* M.Sc: Computer and Systems Engineering (Distinction: 4.0/4.0)
 * Ph.D: Electrical, Computer, and Systems Engineering 2021-Present

 ## Leadership and Extracurricular Activities
 ___
-* In addition to my academic and research commitments, I've had the honor of serving on the Executive Board of the National Society of Black Engineers (NSBE), where I actively contributed to fostering an environment of support and growth for black engineers.
+* In addition to my academic and research commitments, I've had the honor of serving on the Executive Board of the National Society of Black Engineers (NSBE).
 Currently, I'm an engaged member of the Black Graduate Students Association (BGSA) at RPI.

 * Outside my  academic endeavors, I cherish my leisure time, which I spend indulging in various activities that fuel my passion and creativity.
 I'm an avid soccer and ping pong player, enjoying the competitive yet friendly spirit of the games.
 Furthermore, coding remains not just a part of my academic pursuit but also a hobby, keeping my passion for technology and innovation alive and thriving.